 It’s also possible to be poisoned after skin exposure.
 This is most likely when the contact is prolonged and the chemical concentration of the paraquat is high.
 It’s also more common if the chemical makes contact near a cut, sore, or rash.

 Paraquat poisoning is also a leading means of suicide, particularly in countries where its use is unregulated.
 Regulations of paraquat appear to be reducing the number of paraquat-related suicide deaths.
-It’s estimated that around of the world’s suicides are from pesticide self-poisoning.
+It’s estimated that around

 If you believe that you or your child may have been poisoned by paraquat, seek out emergency medical attention immediately.
 If you have the food that you believe poisoned you, take it with you to the hospital for testing.